-Recommendation ITU-T A.5
+Draft revised Recommendation ITU-T A.5

 Generic procedures for including references to documents of other organizations in ITU-T Recommendations

 1 Scope

 This Recommendation provides generic procedures for normatively referencing the documents of other organizations in ITU-T Recommendations.
 Annex B provides the criteria to qualify a referenced organization.
 Clauses 6 and 7 describe the procedures in detail.
 Annex A provides the format for documenting a study group or working party decision with respect to making the reference.
 Specific information regarding qualified organizations can be found on the ITU-T website.